BurhanH/burhanh.github.io/projects.md

 The [newspaper app](https://areket.herokuapp.com/ "Newspaper application").
 This app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>

-[One page app](https://torsyk.herokuapp.com/ "One page application").
-An example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>
+One page app - an example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>

 Data analysis
 -------------